Myleene Klass: Political intervention

-In November 2014, Klass caused controversy by engaging in a heated debate with then-leader of the Labour Party, Ed Miliband, on the ITV show The Agenda.
-Discussing his proposals for a so-called mansion tax on larger homes, Klass expressed the view that this would hit "little grannies".
+In November 2014, Klass caused controversy by engaging in a heated debate with then-leader of the Labour Party Ed Miliband on the ITV show The Agenda.
+Discussing his proposals for a so-called "mansion tax" on larger homes, Klass expressed the view that this would hit "little grannies".
 In the course of discussion, she pointed to a glass of water, saying, "You can't just point at things and tax them."
-The row later featured in an attack on Miliband by the prime minister, David Cameron, at Prime Minister's Questions.
+The row later featured in an attack on Miliband by the prime minister David Cameron at Prime Minister's Questions.

 Radio

 In February 2006, Klass began presenting the Sunday Breakfast programme on Classic FM, taking over from Aled Jones (who returned to this slot in 2016).
-She worked for several years on the station's early morning show on Saturdays and Sundays and since 2006 presents the Saturday and Sunday evening Smooth Classics programme (10 pm – 1 am).
+She worked for several years on the station's early morning show on Saturdays and Sundays and since 2006 presents the Friday and Saturday evening Calm Classics programme (10 pm – 1 am).
 While working on the weekend morning show for Classic FM, she was also heard on London's Capital Radio on Sunday evenings from 8 to 10 pm.
 This show was also broadcast on GCap Media's One Network local commercial radio stations around the UK.

 On 27 May 2008, Klass presented the BBC Radio 2 show Friday Night is Music Night in front of a live audience at the Watford Colosseum in Watford, Hertfordshire.
 The recording of this show was broadcast on 18 July 2008.
 Klass presented various shows on TalkRADIO, filling in for James Whale and Jon Gaunt.

 Klass began presenting a Saturday drive-time show on Smooth Radio in 2014.
-Klass presented the weekday 10 am – 1 pm show covering for Kate Garraway while she was looking after her husband who had Coronavirus.
-Garraway returned to the mid-morning show on 14 September and Klass returned to her usual Saturday drive-time show.

 Modelling

-In November 2004, Klass posed for Loaded magazine.
-After she appeared in a shot for Maxim magazine in February 2006, it was revealed in April 2006 that Klass charted at number 78 in the FHM 100 Sexiest Women of 2006, after not being included the previous year.
-She had previously appeared at number 84 in 2002, number 33 in 2003 and 43 in 2004.
+She appeared in a shoot for Maxim magazine in February 2006.
 Klass was chosen as the new face of Ortak Jewellery.
-In January 2007, it was announced that Klass had signed a multimillion-pound deal with Marks & Spencer to model clothes and swimwear for the new season.
-As the new face and body of Marks & Spencer's Spring and Summer Collection, Klass appeared in both print and television advertising, including one modelled on Ursula Andress's first appearance in Dr. No. From 2012, Klass modelled for the catalogue store Littlewoods.
+In January 2007, it was announced that Klass had signed a multimillion-pound deal with Marks & Spencer to model clothes and swimwear.
+From 2012, Klass modelled for the catalogue store Littlewoods.